| | |

 Sometimes the chaplain himself gave the signal to carry out

+the execution.
 Time and time again bishops and archbishops opposed the abolition

 of capital punishment.
 In 1810 the Archbishop of Canterbury